-Pelican Beach is located north of Coffs Harbour between Korora and Sapphire.
+The project site is located north of Coffs Harbour between Korora and Sapphire.
 The site is east of the Pacific Highway and fronts onto Campbells Beach.
-The existing resort represents a small part of the almost continuous development that currently exists between Coffs Harbour and Sapphire.
+The project site was previously used as a resort and it represents a small part of the almost continuous development that currently exists between Coffs Harbour and Sapphire.
 This development includes pockets of residential development, tourist facilities, public open space and reserve.

 The site is accessed from the Pacific Highway.
-At Pelican Beach, the highway is approximately 260 metres from the Pacific Ocean.
+At this location, the highway is approximately 260 metres from the Pacific Ocean.
 The landscape is undulating with the Korora Basin to the west of the highway.
 The basin includes a series of natural drainage lines that ultimately drain under the highway and to the ocean.
 The narrow corridor of development to the east of the highway is also undulating with a series of vegetated headlands and creeks.
-Pelican Beach is located between two ridgelines, approximately 450 metres apart.
-The first traverses the northern part of Coechmans Close, south of the site.
+The project site is located between two ridgelines, approximately 450 metres apart.
+The first traverses the northern part of Coachmans Close, south of the site.
 The second ridgeline runs west to east from the highway at Sapphire Beach Apartments.
-Located below the highway and below the ridgelines, much of Pelican Beach is tucked into a depression.
+Located below the highway and below the ridgelines, much of the project site is tucked into a depression.